Cardiac Arrhythmia or Irregular Heartbeat

 - Electrophysiology Studies (EP Diagnostic Studies).
 These help to locate the origin of the rhythm disorder better and determine the best treatment.

-A traditional pacemaker would require a lead to be inserted into your heart from the pacemaker in your chest.
+Heart Arrhythmias treatments in India would involve a traditional pacemaker which requires a lead to be inserted into your heart from the pacemaker in your chest.
 The leadless pacemaker is implanted inside the heart and does not require any pacing leads.

 - Less invasive – it is placed in the heart via a vein in the leg, thus no chest incision, scar, or bump that results from conventional pacemakers